animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The client-side uses Spring’s classpath component scanning capability to discover annotated interfaces.
+The client-side uses Spring's classpath component scanning capability to discover annotated interfaces.
 To enable Function execution annotation processing in XML, insert the following element in your XML
 configuration: